Does Pool Stabilizer Expire? Shelf Life & Storage Guide

 - Moisture or liquid visible in the container

-- Slow dissolution even when pre-dissolved in warm water
+- Slow dissolution even when pre-dissolved in hot water

 Testing Stabilizer Effectiveness

 The best way to verify your stabilizer's potency is through pool water testing after application.
-Add the appropriate amount (typically 1 pound per 3,000 gallons to raise CYA by 10 ppm), wait 24-48 hours for complete circulation, then test with a reliable CYA test kit.
+Add the appropriate amount, wait 24-48 hours for complete circulation, then test with a reliable CYACyanuric Acid (stabilizer) — Sunscreen for your chlorine — it keeps sunlight from burning it off.
+The catch: the more you have, the more chlorine you need to keep. learn more → test kit.

-Use a Taylor K-2006C test kit or FAS-DPD test strips for accurate cyanuric acid readings.
-If your CYA levels don't increase as expected, your stabilizer may have lost some effectiveness due to poor storage conditions.
+Use a Taylor K-2006C test kit or CYA test strips for accurate cyanuric acid readings.
+If your CYA levels don't increase as expected, the most likely cause is that the granules haven't fully dissolved yet — CYA can take 48-72 hours and dissolves slowly, so pre-dissolve or use the sock method and retest.

 Proper Storage Best Practices